 The objective of the measurement is to measure number of stored inactive UE contexts for OAM performance observability.
 It is intended to be part of indication about the memory consumption in a RAN node.

-The measurement is obtained by sampling at a pre-defined interval, the number of inactive UE contexts for each NR gNB and then taking the arithmetic mean or maximum value over pre-defined time duration.
+The measurement is obtained by sampling at a pre-defined interval, the number of inactive UE contexts for each gNB and then taking the arithmetic mean or maximum value over pre-defined time duration.

 4.2.1.4.2 Mean number of stored inactive UE contexts